Exhibition

 Left unchecked, such hatefulness grows like a cancer.

-Curated, produced and directed by Marnie Bondar and Dahlia Libin.
-Powered by Calgary Jewish Federation.
-Supported by Anonymous, Dr. Frances Cyngiser and family in memory of Dr. Sidney & Bronia Cyngiser, Nora & Lawrence Lyman in loving memory of Isadore & Florence Burstyn, Elizabeth Regan & Robert Abells, Dr. Eric & Elexis Schloss, Barry Zalmanowitz & June Ross.
+Curated, produced and directed by Marnie Bondar and Dahlia Libin, Holocaust and Human Rights: Remembrance and Education department of the Calgary Jewish Federation.
+Supported by Anonymous, Dr. Frances Cyngiser and family in loving memory of Dr. Sidney & Bronia Cyngiser, Nora & Lawrence Lyman in loving memory of Isadore & Florence Burstyn, Elizabeth Regan & Robert Abells, Dr. Eric & Elexis Schloss, Barry Zalmanowitz & June Ross.